vvlad/tts-rs/README.md

   You can run it as a systemd service but it needs to be under an X11 session or you can start the
   `tts-service` using your X11 desktop environment auto start support.
+  On ubuntu and debian after installing the deb you can run `systemclt enable --user tts` and `systemctl start --user tts`
+  after you `enable-linger` using `loginctl` for the user that you use in X11.

 #### Voices